FRBSTATS: A web-based platform for visualization of fast radio burst properties

 The discovery of the first repeater (FRB 20121102) by \citet{spitler2016} demonstrated that such a class of FRBs could not originate from cataclysmic events involving the collapse of supramassive neutron stars \citep{falcke2014} or neutron star mergers \citep{hansen2001}.
 Although it is not yet clear whether a single emission mechanism is responsible for all FRBs (repeaters and non-repeaters), the repository of FRB theories\footnote{\url{https://frbtheorycat.org}} \citep{platts2019} consists of studies that rule out even more theories for the progenitor of FRB repeaters, such as pulsar-black hole mergers \citep{bhattacharyya2017}, binary white dwarf mergers \citep{kashiyama2013}, the collapse of strange-star crusts \citep{zhang2018}, neutron star-white dwarf collisions \citep{liu2018}, among other theories.

-It thus becomes apparent that the study of FRB repeaters is a valuable method for investigating the potential emission mechanisms responsible for each burst.
-However, the manual classification of FRBs into repeaters and non-repeaters (one-offs) can be a tedious task.
+While the study of FRB repeaters is a valuable method for investigating the potential emission mechanisms responsible for each burst, the manual classification of FRBs into repeaters and non-repeaters (one-offs) can be a tedious task.
 FRBSTATS makes this process easier, by automatically identifying repeating bursts and distinguishing them from one-off events.
-This enables researchers to easily associate the observed properties of each burst, without having to investigate the parameters of hundreds of FRBs.
+This enables researchers to easily associate the observed properties of each burst, without having to investigate the parameters of hundreds of events.